-- is outside of his/her country of nationality (and outside of the U.S.);
+- outside of your country of nationality and outside of the U.S.;

-- is of special humanitarian concern to the United States;
+- of special humanitarian concern to the U.S.;

-- is unable or unwilling to return to, or to get protection from, his/her country of nationality because of persecution or a well-founded fear of persecution based on one or more of the following:
+- unable or unwilling to return to, or to get protection from, your country of nationality because of persecution or a well-founded fear of persecution based on:

 - political opinion.1